“Bumps in the road” are a given in life.

 There’s a single rule I rely on to decide when it’s worth it to invest my time and attention in something.
 It’s especially useful for those unexpected bumps in the road.

-Invest Time and Energy Where Your Priorities Meet Your Sphere of Influence
+Invest Your Attention Where Your Priorities Meet Your Sphere of Influence

 This framework follows a simple rule.
 It’s worth it to invest your time and energy on activities when they meet two criteria: